Ambikapathy (1957 film): Production

 The story of Ambikapathy was first adapted into a 1937 film directed by Ellis R. Dungan.
 In 1957, A. L. Srinivasan decided to remake the story with P. Neelakantan as the director.
-He picked Sivaji Ganesan to play the title character and Bhanumathi to play the role of Amaravathi in the movie.
 He initially requested M. K. Thyagaraja Bhagavathar to play the role of Kambar but he refused, having played the role of Ambikapathi in the 1937 film.
 M. K. Radha was later cast as Kambar.
-This was N. S. Krishnan's final film: he died before the film's release and as a mark of gratitude the film was dedicated to him.
+This was N. S. Krishnan's final film; he died before the film's release and as a mark of gratitude the film was dedicated to him.
 Sequences for the songs "Maasilaa Nilavey", "Vaadaa Malare" and "Vaanam Inge" were shot in Gevacolor.

 Soundtrack

-Soundtrack was composed by G. Ramanathan and lyrics for all songs were written by Thanjai N. Ramaiah Doss, Kannadasan, K. D. Santhanam, Ku.
+Soundtrack was composed by G. Ramanathan and lyrics for all songs were written by Thanjai N. Ramaiah Dass, Kannadasan, K. D. Santhanam, Ku.
 Sa.
 Krishnamoorthi, Ku.
 Ma.
 Balasubramaniam, Pattukkottai Kalyanasundaram and Aadhimoolam Gopalakrishnan.
-The song "Vadivelum Mayilum" is composed on Kedaragowla raga.
-The song "Sindhanai Sei" uis based on Kalyani raga.
-The song "Vaada Malare" is based on Mukhari raga.
-The song "Vaanam Inge" is based on Punnagaravali.
+The song "Vadivelum Mayilum" is set in Kedaragaula raga.
+The song "Sindhanai Sei" is set in Kalyani raga.
+The song "Vaada Malare" is set in Mukhari raga.
+The song "Vaanam Inge" is based on Punnagavarali.
 The songs like "Sinthanai Sei Maname", "Aadattuma Konjam Paadattumaa", "Satrey Sarindha Kuzhaley", "Kannile Irupathenna", "Masila Nilave" and "Vaada Malare Thamizh Thene" were well received.
-On the song, "Vadivelum Mayilum", Charulatha Mani of The Hindu wrote "the song 'Vadivelum Mayilum' has the Charanam alone ('Thamizh Maalai Thanai Sooduvaar') in Kambhoji raga.
-The phrase opens brightly at the upper Rishabha and the characteristic phrase 'PDSRGR' clearly establishes the raga beyond doubt.
-Sung by T. M. Soundararajan and tuned impeccably by G. Ramanathan, this Kambhoji is unforgettable".
+On the song, "Vadivelum Mayilum", Charulatha Mani wrote, "the song 'Vadivelum Mayilum' has the Charanam alone ('Thamizh Maalai Thanai Sooduvaar') in Kambhoji raga.
+The phrase opens brightly at the upper Rishabha and the characteristic phrase 'PDSRGR' clearly establishes the raga beyond doubt".
 On the song "Sindhanai Sei", she wrote "G. Ramanathan showcases the key phrases of the raga.
 In the lines "Sentamizhkarul gnana desaganai", the embellishments free-wheeling from the tara sthayi gandhara are a treat".
-On the song "Vaada Malare", she wrote "In the line 'Muzhu Nilave', the swaras 'NDSRM' are neatly outlined in the madhyama sthayi, a highlight in the song.
-The glittering vocals of T. M. Soundararajan and Bhanumathy in G. Ramanathan's music are a treat".
+On the song "Vaada Malare", she wrote "In the line 'Muzhu Nilave', the swaras 'NDSRM' are neatly outlined in the madhyama sthayi, a highlight in the song".
 On the song "Vaanam Inge", she wrote "The refrain at the conclusion of the piece 'Ini Naanum Verillai', in the voices of Bhanumathi and T. M. Soundararajan, is a fitting finale".